Ballantine Books | 2015

 You see the difference there?

 The first 85% of the novel feels genuine, human and, despite the lead’s lack of emotional availability, it was engrossing in its honesty of the justice system, surviving trauma and forensic work.
-But the ending was a put-on, as if trying to be something it wasn’t.
-There was no lead up (that I caught onto,) so it came across like an ending to a different novel.
+But the ending was a put-on as if it was trying to be something it wasn’t.
+There was no lead-up (that I caught onto) so it came across like an ending to a different novel.
 And also, that ending that was dragged out unnecessarily.
-Tessa had a lot of tools at her disposal to amp up the pace and tension, but she kept that snail’s pace blah-ness to everything she did.
+Tessa had a lot of tools at her disposal to amp up the pace and tension, but she kept that snail’s pace to everything she did.

 I wouldn’t call this creepy or a thriller, or really even psychological.
 It lacked menace, with the only threat of a maybe-killer being some flowers planted in a garden and someone stealing people’s gardening spades in the middle of the night.
 I mean, come on.

 But it is a decent mystery, with beautiful prose and a mostly thoughtful plot.
 So I can’t hate on it too much, but I also didn’t love it.
-That emotional spark I’m looking for was missing in the home stretch and the ending was too disjointed to me.
+That emotional spark I’m looking for was missing in the home stretch and the ending was too disjointed for me.

 It’s just the most okay-est!